SummerPaX/MEL/Part_1_MEL_Prj_Counter_Overview.md

 ---

-### The counter sub-unit has the following I/O ports:
+### The counter sub-unit has the following I/O ports

 | Port Name      | Direction | Description                                 |
 |:--------------:|:---------:|:--------------------------------------------|